 </header>

-Whenshow_adresponse forfalsewhen{% if show_ad %}and{% endif %}These tags and their content will not be rendered.
-However, you may still find that in the final HTML output,<h1>Tags and<nav>there are still two or more blank lines between the tags, because{% if ... %}and{% endif %}The line originally occupied by the label was "cleaned" to be an empty line.
+Whenshow_adWithfalsethen,{% if show_ad %}and{% endif %}These tags and the content between them will not be rendered.
+However, you may find<h1>Tags and<nav>There are still two or more lines of blank space between the tags because{% if ... %}and{% endif %}The line originally occupied by the label was 'cleaned' into an empty line.

 <header>